(In no particular order)

 MKTG 535: Product Launch

-Essential for aspiring entrepreneurs.
+For aspiring entrepreneurs.
 The class was intense, with lots of cold-calling, but incredibly insightful.
-Each case discussion had founders or investors from the case come speak with the class.
+Each class had founders or investors from the case come speak with us.
 One of the few classes where I felt compelled to take real notes.
 Taught by: Jonathan Levav, Russell Siegelman.

 CS 224G: Apps With LLMs Inside

-A hands-on, project-based class with very little admin.
-Taught by two serial founders who are also Stanford CS PhDs, the course focused on learning the latest tech and practical implementation.
+A very hands-on, project-based class with little admin.
+Taught by two serial founders who are also adjunct lecturers, the course focused on learning the latest tech and practical implementation.
 I was fortunate to be part of its inaugural cohort.
 Taught by: Jan Jannink, John Whaley.

 CEE 216: Entrepreneurship Through the Lens of Venture Capital

-Weekly seminars featuring founders and VCs, including Jerry Yang (Yahoo), Mark Pincus (Zynga), and Eddie Kim (Gusto).
+Weekly seminars featuring heavy hitting founders and VCs like Jerry Yang (Yahoo), Mark Pincus (Zynga), and Eddie Kim (Gusto).
 A mix of grad students and undergrads made for great conversation.
 Taught by: Ernestine Fu, David Hornik.

 POLECON 342: Finding Religious and Spiritual Meaning at Work